BigManzai/OpenSim-RegionGenerator-Py3/README.md

 # OpenSim-RegionGenerator-Py3
+Each time you click Create, this program creates a region configuration file with a random UUID, random name and random port.

-Only Create and Exit works.
+### Only Create and Exit works.

 ## TODO
 IP